- Cyber incident signs

 Step 4: Use strong passwords

-- Attackers discover weak passwords through many ways including brute force attacks, sniffing networks, and stealing databases that contain user information.
+- Attackers discover weak passwords in many ways, including brute force attacks, sniffing networks, and stealing databases that contain user information.

 - Passwords are sometimes transmitted in clear text or with easily broken encryption protocols.
 Attackers can capture these passwords with network sniffers.

-It is important to use a strong password consisting of at least eight hard-to-guess letters, numbers, and special characters and secure one by setting up multi-factor authentication.
+It is important to use a strong password consisting of at least eight hard-to-guess letters, numbers, and special characters and secure it by setting up multi-factor authentication.

 Be sure to reset all default passwords with stronger ones that are unique and meet strict password policy requirements.